Breaking in Spring

 Hey baby boy!

 The kids settled in for what ended up being a horrible, sleep-deprived night.
+But the next day was glorious.

 And with the hotel breakfast still in our bellies, we headed out to Arches National Park.